netscaler/netscaler-k8s-ingress-controller/canary/README.md

 - Finally, when you determine that the canary version is ready to be released, change the weight to 100 to ensure that all the traffic is being directed to the canary version.

-For deploying weight based canary using the Citrix ingress controller, create a new Ingress with a canary annotation `ingress.citrix.com/canary-weight:` and specify the percentage of traffic to be directed to the canary version.
+For deploying weight based canary using the Netscaler ingress controller, create a new Ingress with a canary annotation `ingress.citrix.com/canary-weight:` and specify the percentage of traffic to be directed to the canary version.

 ### Canary deployment based on the HTTP request header